 Right: View south from the slopes of Mount Henkel.
 Left: Allen Mountain behind Many Glacier Hotel & a frozen Swiftcurrent Lake.

-Allen Mountain is located in the Many Glacier Valley in the northeastern sector of Glacier National Park.
-It rises immediately south of Many Glacier Hotel, which is accessed from US-89 via the small, unincorporated town of Babb, Montana.
-A paved, pothole ridden road winds 12 miles from Babb to its terminus one mile past the hotel at the Swiftcurrent Motor Inn; this is the only way to enter Many Glacier via automobile.
-Babb is located 8 miles north of St. Mary, a small, busy tourist village at the east entrance of Going-to-the-Sun Road, and 11 miles south of the US-Canadian border crossing at the Port of Piegan in Carway, Alberta.
+Allen Mountain is located in the Many Glacier Valley in the northeastern sector of Glacier National Park. immediately south of Many Glacier Hotel, which is accessed from US-89 via the small, unincorporated town of Babb, Montana.
+A paved, pothole ridden road winds 12 miles from Babb to its terminus one mile past the hotel at the Swiftcurrent Motor Inn.
+This is the only way to enter Many Glacier via automobile.
+Babb is located 8 miles north of St. Mary, a small, busy tourist village at the east entrance of the Going-to-the-Sun Road, and 11 miles south of the US-Canadian border crossing at the Port of Piegan in Carway, Alberta.

 Allen Mountain is clearly visible when driving west towards Many Glacier Hotel.
 It rises across Sherburne Reservoir, and various pullouts along the road afford great views of the face where the Great Break Route makes its steep ascent.

 Many Glacier can also be accessed via several well-maintained trails.
 The Highline Trail passes Granite Park Chalet, and detouring east over the Continental Divide on the Swiftcurrent Pass Trail will bring hikers to Many Glacier.
 The spectacular Piegan Pass Trail, which originates at Siyeh Bend east of Logan Pass on Going-to-the-Sun Road, ends along the shores of Swiftcurrent Lake right next to the Many Glacier Hotel.
 Hikers coming in from the Belly River Valley can also climb up the steep trail through Ptarmigan Tunnel, which terminates at the Swiftcurrent Motor Inn.

 All practical routes for Allen Mountain originate near Many Glacier Hotel.
 This area has seen a large increase in visitor traffic over the past several years.
 There is a large parking lot uphill from the hotel; this lot and all nearby parking spaces along the entrance road, at the picnic area near the Grinnell Glacier Trailhead, and at Swiftcurrent Motor Inn are now filling up well before noon during prime tourist season (July through Labor Day).
+ARRIVE EARLY!!!